wso2/docs-is/en/docs/setup/running-the-product.md

 displays the message "WSO2 Carbon started in 'n' seconds."

 #### On Solaris

-To start the server, run
+To start the server, navigate to `         <IS_HOME>/bin        `
-`         <PRODUCT_HOME>/bin/wso2server.sh        ` (on Solaris) from
+and run `        wso2server.sh        `  from
-the Command Prompt as described below.
+the Command Prompt.
+The required steps are as follows.

 !!! note

-    Following instructions are tested for an Oracle Solaris 10 8/11 x86 environment.
+    The following instructions are tested for an Oracle Solaris 10 8/11 x86 environment.